 They test the urine samples collected during a drug abuse testing program.
 They store the samples at a DOD laboratory or a Deputy Assistant Secretary of Defense for Readiness approved one.

+The Military Service drug testing program manager supervises the entire test.
 Additionally, all the positive tests need to go through a medical review to ensure no case of valid use of medications gets penalized.

-- Second, they transport the samples to the FTDTL using US Postal Service, approved commercial air, or by hand delivery.
+Second, they transport the samples to the FTDTL using US Postal Service, approved commercial air, or by hand delivery.

-- Third, they assign each sample a laboratory accession number (LAN) to help track inside the lab.
+Next, they assign each sample a laboratory accession number (LAN) to help track inside the lab.

-- Fourth, each sample goes through 3 different kinds of screening tests:
+Next, each sample goes through 3 different kinds of screening tests:

 - Then, they administer the Adjunct Screening Test after the initial test finds a large number of positive specimens.

 - Confirmatory Test: Only positive results in the adjunct screening and warrant a confirmatory test.
 It involves the use of chromatography/mass spectroscopy (C/MS).
-As a result, this test helps to pinpoint a specific drug and quantity present in the urine sample.
+As a result, this test helps to pinpoint a specific substance and quantity present in the urine sample.

-How Are DOD Drug Test Results Interpreted?
+DOD Drug Test Results Interpretation

 What Are the Provisions for A Retest?